rbhogal/game-save-app/README.md

 * Sign in is required to save titles to your wishlist

 ### Search Video Game Titles
-* Scroll through popular titles on the home page, use the search bar, or use the dropdown to search games by genre
+* Scroll through popular titles on the home page, use the dropdown to search games by genre, or use the search bar to find a specific game

 ### View Quick Summaries
-* Hover over titles to view and scroll through summary
+* Hover over titles to qucikly view and scroll through summary

+### Quick Save
-* Quick save button to save titles
+* Quick save a title when scrolling through games

 ### Full Game Information Page
 Click on video game title to view: